Leen-lz/Sorting-Algorithms/README.md

 now divided by 2^2 (4) ...
 2^n.
 When the gap = 1, apply ***insertion sort***.

 ## ⏭ Heap Sort
-This sorting algorithm follos the *maximum heap property* of *binary tree* data structure.
+This sorting algorithm follows the *maximum heap property* of *binary tree* data structure.
 The value of the node is greater than its value of its child.
 The array needs to undergo ***heapify process*** (max heap) then apply ***heap deletion*** for each element.

 ## ⏭ Merge Sort